Human Services Counseling

 3 Credits

-A course designed to assist the student in learning the methods and procedures of placing individuals in productive employment.
+A course designed to assist the student in learning the methods and procedures of placing individuals in the productive employment.
 Topics include: theories of vocational development, occupational classification, job satisfaction, job seeking skills, job performance, and job analysis.

 Group Processes and Practice